The Effect of Alcohol intake on Brain White Matter Microstructural Integrity: A New Causal Inference Framework for Incomplete Phenomic Data: Abstract

 \section{Abstract}

-Although substance use, such as alcohol consumption, is known to be associated with cognitive decline during ageing, its direct influence on the central nervous system remains unclear.
-In this study, we aim to investigate the potential influence of alcohol intake frequency on accelerated brain ageing by estimating the mean potential brain—age gap (BAG) index, the difference between brain age and actual age, under different alcohol intake frequencies in a large UK Biobank (UKB) cohort with extensive phenomic data reflecting a comprehensive life-style profile.
-We face two major challenges: (1) a large number of phenomic variables as potential confounders and (2) a small proportion of participants with complete phenomic data.
-To address these challenges, we first develop a new ensemble learning framework to establish robust estimation of mean potential outcome in the presence of many confounders.
-We then construct a data integration step to borrow information from UKB participants with incomplete phenomic data to improve efficiency. \red{Our analysis results reveal that daily intake or even a few times a week may have significant effects on accelerating brain ageing.} Moreover, extensive numerical studies demonstrate the superiority of our method over competing methods, in terms of smaller estimation bias and variability.
+Although substance use, such as alcohol intake, is known to be associated with cognitive decline during aging, its direct influence on the central nervous system remains incompletely understood.
+In this study, we investigate the influence of alcohol intake frequency on \revisethree{reduction of brain white matter microstructural integrity in the fornix, a brain region considered a promising marker of age-related microstructural degeneration}, using a large UK Biobank (UKB) cohort with extensive phenomic data reflecting a comprehensive lifestyle profile.
+Two major challenges arise: 1) potentially nonlinear confounding effects from phenomic variables and 2) a limited proportion of participants with complete phenomic data.
+To address these challenges, we develop a novel ensemble learning framework {tailored for robust causal inference} and introduce a data integration step to incorporate information from UKB participants with incomplete phenomic data, improving estimation efficiency.
+Our analysis reveals that daily alcohol intake may \revisethree{significantly reduce fractional anisotropy, a neuroimaging-derived measure of white matter structural integrity, in the fornix} and increase systolic and diastolic blood pressure levels.
+Moreover, extensive numerical studies demonstrate the superiority of our method over competing approaches in terms of estimation bias, \revisethree{while outcome regression-based estimators may be preferred when minimizing mean squared error is prioritized.}